galaxyproject/galaxy-hub/src/news/2019-07-galaxy-update/index.md

 ---
 title: 'July 2019 Galactic News'
 tease: 'GCC2019 is here!
-And other new stuff too"
+And other new stuff too'
 date: ""
 ---